laaurii00/PQC-ReverseProxy/README.md

 ### 6. Communication establishment (Ubuntu)
 It should be noted that the self-signing certificate implemented for the generation of PQC keys in the reverse proxy, must be available in the virtual machine that will work as a client.

 In turn, as mentioned, in order to be able to configure and work persistently with the specifications defined in the "nginx.cnf" file, volumes must be established.
-When the container is started openquantumsafe/nginx and openquantumsafe/curl with the link __-v__ /ruta/en/host:/ruta/en/contenedor, allows to create the specific directory of the host inside the container.
+When the container is started openquantumsafe/nginx and openquantumsafe/curl with the link __-v__ /host/root:/container/root, allows to create the specific directory of the host inside the container.

 Docker's container started commands:

-#### Proxy Inverso
+#### Proxy
     docker run -p <Puerto de Escucha>:<Puerto de Escucha> -v "/ruta/en/host/nginx-conf:/opt/nginx/nginx-conf" -v "/ruta/en/host/server-pki:/opt/nginx/pki" openquantumsafe/nginx

 #### Client